CalNicklin/frontend-tech-test/journal.md

 This service will be aware of the design system, and will pass component props such as 'type', 'variant', 'size', 'color', etc. which will be used in my component with cva to handle the styling.

+**Edit:**
+Thinking about this, I'm not going to implement CVA.
+I think it will limit the advantages of the SDUI approach i.e. dynamic styling.
+I'll just use the tailwind classes directly in the component.

 With this implementation, I'll have type safety for the data AND the UI components, which means if short for time, I'll at least have static type checking across my app and I can have a pretty high level of confidence in browser level testing.

 Nearly there - will then need to integration level implement the actual rendering function, test it with mock schema and handle loading and error states.